 One of the ancillary benefits of the program is that upon graduation from Westminster, Davis International Scholars are eligible for continued scholarship support for four years should they elect to matriculate at any of more than 85 Davis United World College Scholars colleges and universities in the United States — including among many others, Harvard University, Yale University, Princeton University, Williams College, Duke University, Colby College, Middlebury College, Lewis & Clark College and Claremont McKenna College.

 Westminster Davis International Scholars

-Since the program began, Westminster has welcomed Davis International Scholars from Afghanistan, Austria, Bulgaria, Cambodia, Colombia, Egypt, Ghana, Guernsey - United Kingdom, the Czech Republic, Hungary, Jamaica, Latvia, Malaysia, Moldova, Poland, Slovakia, Somaliland, Turkey, Ukraine and Vietnam.
+Since the program began, Westminster has welcomed Davis International Scholars from Afghanistan, Austria, Bulgaria, Cambodia, Colombia, Egypt, Ghana, Guernsey - Channel Islands, the Czech Republic, Hungary, Jamaica, Latvia, Malaysia, Moldova, Nigeria, Poland, Slovakia, Somaliland, Turkey, Uganda, Ukraine and Vietnam.
 As Director of the Davis Scholars Program Tim Randall noted, "It has been an absolute pleasure to work with our Davis Scholars at Westminster.
 I have enjoyed seeing all of the amazing things they are doing here on campus, and as a school, we are extraordinarily lucky to have these wonderful students as part of our community.”